 On this topic we have much to say and it is difficult to explain, since you have become sluggish in hearing.
 For though you should in fact be teachers by this time, you need someone to teach you the beginning elements of God’s utterances.
 You have gone back to needing milk, not solid food.
 For everyone who lives on milk is inexperienced in the message of righteousness, because he is an infant.
 But solid food is for the mature, whose perceptions are trained by practice to discern both good and evil.
 (Hebrews 5:11–14 NET)

-Consequently, I have spent much time in the Bible before the Lord concerning this issue with the result of a teaching that I will be sharing over the next few articles.
-I believe this lesson will be beneficial in locating where you are spiritually – and having located where you are – it will guide moving to the next phase in the journey.
-However, this is not a formula that will instantly allow spiritual maturity but rather point the way to the journey for those that have not started and provide confirmation and course correction for those that are on it.
-Realize that all progress in spiritual growth is for the purpose of growing in our relationship and dependency on God.
-Unlike physical growth from a baby to an adult which is a function of time, spiritual growth is only a function of obedience.
+Consequently, I have spent much time in the Bible before the Lord concerning this issue, resulting in this teaching that I will be sharing over the next few articles.
+I believe this lesson will be beneficial in locating where you are in your spiritual journey – and having located where you are – will guide moving to the next phase in the journey.
+However, this is not a formula that will instantly allow spiritual maturity but rather point the way to the journey for those who have not started and provide confirmation and course correction for those on it.
+Realize that all progress in spiritual growth is to grow in our relationship and dependency on God.
+Unlike physical growth from a baby to an adult, which is a function of time, spiritual growth is only a function of obedience.
 That means you do not have to be a certain age to become spiritually mature (i.e., you are not too young or old to begin the journey).
-We all see through a glass darkly presently (1 Corinthians 13:12); consequently, I welcome feedback to perfect what I am sharing.
-I desire that we all grow to full maturity in Jesus Christ (Ephesians 4:13.
-Hebrews 6:1-6).
+We all presently see through a glass darkly.

 The Five Phases of our Spiritual Growth